 And Dad realized that it wasn’t a joke....So he talked to him, ho-ho-ho’d and asked if he had been a good boy and, ‘May I talk to your mother?’
 And the mother got on and said, ‘You haven’t seen the paper yet?
 There’s a phone number to call Santa.
 It’s in the Sears ad.’
 Dad looked it up, and there it was, his red phone number.
 And they had children calling one after another, so he put a couple of airmen on the phones to act like Santa Claus.
 (NPR)

 Soon, the airmen were playing along too, and they began plotting Santa’s position on their big map and provided updates to young callers anxious to know when Santa would arrive.

-With the creation of NORAD in 1957, the tracking of Santa became an international effort, with America’s Canadian allies joining in the search for Kris Kringle.
+Following the creation of NORAD in 1957, the tracking of Santa became an international effort, with America’s Canadian allies joining in the search for Kris Kringle.
 Colonel Shoup died in 2009, but his legacy lives on, and now children can track Santa Claus through the Internet with the official NORAD Santa Tracker, or with a smartphone app.

 If you enjoyed this post, please join in the conversation and let me know.
 For more posts about aviation, aviation history and aircraft oddities, head over to Wingspan.